mtx9/obsidian-calcite/README.md

 `<` before the link's `{` means *left join*.

-Select all notes from the folder actors and all notes from the folder writers that have the same `surname` and all notes from the folder actors (the left side).
+Select all notes from the folder actors and all notes from the folder writers that have the same `surname` and all notes from the folder actors (the left side):

 ```
 [[actors/*|actor]]-<{actor.surname == writer.surname}->[[writers/*|writer]]